rachitsharma300/LMS/README.md

 <h1>Instructor Module</h1>
 <p>Instructors can create and manage courses.
 They can add lessons to each course
 and see which students have enrolled.</p>
-Student Module
+<h1>Student Module</h1>
-Students can browse available courses,enroll in them, and view lessons.
-They can also track their learning progress.
+<p>Students can browse available courses,enroll in them, and view lessons.
+They can
+also track their learning progress.</p>
-Course and Lesson Management
+<h1>Course and Lesson Management</h1>
-Courses include titles and descriptions.
-Each course has multiple lessons, which can contain text, videos, or PDFs.
+<p>Courses include titles and descriptions.
+Each course has multiple lessons, which
-Enrollment Module
+can contain text, videos, or PDFs.</p>
+<h1>Enrollment Module</h1>
-Students enroll in courses.
+<p>Students enroll in courses.
 Once enrolled, they get access to the course materials.
-Duplicate enrollments are not allowed.
+Duplicate enrollments are not allowed.</p>